n3xta/n3xta/README.md

 # Being a noob

 I currently consider myself a noob and my goal is to learn as many computing related skills as possible.
-Willing to create interesting and cool projects along the way.
+I am very willing to create interesting and cool projects along the way.

 **A little bit about me:**

 - 🏫 I'm an IB Diploma Year 1 student in Shanghai, China
 - 🎯 My dream university is Carnegie Mellon University, so I'm working hard to get there
 - 🌍 I want to connect with other awesome coders and share my experiences
-- 🎨 I am also an art student, currently working on my arts portfolio
+- 🎨 I study visual arts, and I am currently working on my arts portfolio

 **My plan for this year:**